B. Moss

 Step 3: Marketing Your Land for Free

 Marketing is crucial to attract potential buyers.
-Here’s how to market your land without spending any money:
+Here’s how to market your land for sale in Texas or other regions without spending any money:

 Free Online Listings: There are several websites where you can list your land for free, such as Craigslist, Facebook Marketplace, and Zillow.
 Make sure to provide detailed descriptions and high-quality photos.